Supported Kubernetes versions in Azure Kubernetes Service (AKS)

 - If the oldest supported AKS version is 1.15.a and you are on 1.14.b or older, you're outside of support.

-- When the upgrade from 1.14.b to 1.15.a or higher succeeds, you're back within our support policies.
+- When you successfully upgrade from 1.14.b to 1.15.a or higher, you're back within our support policies.

 Downgrades are not supported.